-The basic significance of the broad organising campaigns of the C.I.O. is that the American workers are finally beginning to organise as a class, both economically and politically.
-Heretofore the A.F. of L., with its narrow craft unionism and its antiworking-class political politics, has definitely hindered such class organisation.
+The basic significance of the broad organizing campaigns of the C.I.O. is that the American workers are finally beginning to organize as a class, both economically and politically.
+Heretofore the A. F. of L., with its narrow craft unionism and its anti-working class political policies, has definitely hindered such class organization.
 The class unionism of the C.I.O. is rapidly changing the make-up and outlook of the trade unions.

-The advance of the C.I.O. is already resulting in vast changes in the Labour movement.
-It is producing a new and progressive Labour leadership, the Lewis-Hillman group; it is developing the new trade union form, industrial unionism; it is applying new tactics, the sit-down strike; it is extending trade unionism into new fields, the basic trustified industries; it is winning real victories, instead of the defeats and weak compromises of A.F. of L. craft unionism; it is rousing the militancy of the working class generally and dealing heavy blows at the A.F. of L. theories and practices of class collaboration.
+The advance of the C.I.O. is already resulting in vast changes in the labor movement.
+It is producing a new and progressive labor leadership, the Lewis-Hillman group; it is developing the new trade union form, industrial unionism; it is applying new tactics, the sit-down strikes; it is extending trade unionism into new fields, the basic trustified industries; it is winning real victories.
+Instead of the defeats and weak compromises of A. F. of L. craft unionism, it is rousing the militancy of the working class generally and dealing heavy blows at the A. F. of L. theories and practices of class collaboration.

 The C.I.O. is also advancing the working class in politics.
-It displays many progressive political tendencies; it has a sharp and growing anti-Fascist, anti-war trend; it was a powerful factor in defeating the Landon reaction in the November elections; it presses Roosevelt from the Left and, as it organises the Left wing in the Democratic Party, it is driving in the direction of a Farmer-Labour Party; it strongly supports the trade union organisation of Negroes; its leaders, unlike those of the A.F. of L., are carrying on no slander campaign against the U.S.S.R. and the Communist Party.
-In short, around the C.I.O. are grouping the major mass forces that should, with effective leadership, eventually crystallise into a great American People's Front.
+It displays many progressive political tendencies; it has a sharp and growing anti-fascist, anti-war trend; it was a powerful factor in defeating the Landon reaction in the November elections; it presses Roosevelt from the Left and as it organizes the Left wing in the Democratic Party it is driving in the direction of a Farmer-Labor Party; it strongly supports the trade union organization of Negroes; its leaders, unlike those of the A. F. of L., are carrying on no slander campaign against the U.S.S.R. and the Communist Party.
+In short, around the C.I.O. are grouping the major mass forces that should, with effective leadership, eventually crystallize into a great American People's Front.

 The C.I.O. has already forced a sharp change in the traditional anti-trade union policy of finance capital.
-Hitherto the big trust magnates enforced their infamous shop policy in the mass production industries.
-But the C.I.O., by its big organising campaigns and aggressive strikes, has broken this down, shattered the company union system and compelled the reluctant great capitalists to recognise the C.I.O. unions in the strategic auto, steel and electrical manufacturing industries.
-This is a big achievement and it places John L. Lewis in a strong position of leadership of American labour.
+Hitherto, the big trust magnates enforced their infamous open-shop policy in the mass production industries.
+But the C.I.O., by its big organizing campaigns and aggressive strikes, has broken this down, shattered the company union system and compelled the reluctant big capitalists to recognize the C.I.O. unions in the strategic auto, steel and electrical manufacturing industries.
+This is a big achievement and it places John L. Lewis in a strong position of leadership of American labor.

 It would be idle, however, to think that finance capital will tamely submit to the advance of the militant C.I.O. unions.
-Already their publicity agents are singing the praises of "strikeless England," are advocating that various methods of State incorporation, semi-compulsory arbitration, strike right limitation, etc., be enacted so as to hamstring the American unions somewhat as was done to the British unions after their betrayed national general strike.
+Already their publicity agents are singing the praises of "strikeless England," and are advocating that various methods of state incorporations, semi-compulsory arbitration, strike right limitation, etc., be enacted so as to hamstring the American unions somewhat as was done to the British unions after their betrayed national general strike.
 They will doubtless try to make a bargain with the C.I.O. upon some such class collaboration basis.